CaptainProton42/protontheme/README.md

 ### Infoboxes

-Infoboxes are nice for including additional information on a topic.
-They are a different color and have a capitalized title.
+Infoboxes are nice for including additional information on a topic without interrupting the flow of an article.
+They are a different color and have a uppercase title.
 They can be added as follows:

 ```
 {{ site.openInfoBox }}